nichtich/wikidata-taxonomy/README.md

     $ wdtaxonomy P361 -P P1647/P1696

-Inverse properties are neither factored in so queries like these do not necesarrily return the same results:
+Inverse properties are neither factored in so queries like these do not necessarily return the same results:

 **What hand ([Q33767]) is part of ([P361]):**